-- This is the ideal formula for attempting to form plastic hinges at regular intervals along a shear wall to facilitate collapse during an implosion. - The formula provides not only the charge per hole but the distribution of the explosive along the depth of the hole if necessary. - The specific charge specified in Table 5 is, in fact, the density (kg/m3) of the explosive to use thus identifying the type of explosive detonated.
+- This is the ideal formula for attempting to form plastic hinges at regularly intervals along a shear wall to facilitate collapse during an implosion. - Formula provides not only the charge per hole but the distribution of the explosive along the depth of the hole if necessary. - The specific charge specified in Table 5 is in fact the density (kg/m3) of the explosive to use thus identifying the type of explosive detonated.